Armstrong hedge fund eyes stocks rally, buys Apple

 Armstrong told Reuters he had been buying shares in Apple and British chip designer ARM during December.

-Apple’s iPhone and iPad products helped to propel its shares to a record high of $705.07 on Sept.
-21, but the price fell to a little more than $500 last month after analysts cut shipment forecasts on concerns over competition from phones using Google’s Android operating system.
-At 1529 GMT on Friday the shares were down 2.4 percent at $529.21.
+Apple’s iPhone and iPad products helped to propel its shares to a record high of $705.07 on September 21, but the price fell to a little more than $500 last month after analysts cut shipment forecasts on concerns over competition from phones using Google’s Android operating system.
+At 10:29 a.m.
+ET on Friday the shares were down 2.4 percent at $529.21.

 On Wednesday Leon Cooperman, CEO of hedge fund Omega Advisors, said he is optimistic about stock markets this year, while bonds are in a “bubble”.
 Cooperman said he owns shares in Apple, despite being wary of the company’s hoarding of cash on its balance sheet.